Connect with us

 Garbage chutes are common in apartments as they are an efficient method of garbage collection.
 Most chutes have an entry for every floor of an apartment and are enclosed with a door for security reasons.

-Residents only need to throw their trash bags into the chute after which the garbage moves all the way to the bottom end of the chute by means of gravity.
+Residents only need to throw their trash bags into the chute after which the garbage moves to the bottom end of the chute using gravity.

-As such, it is common to hear people talking about garbage shoots or garbage shooter instead of garbage chute since the trash shoots (moves swiftly and suddenly) all the way down.
+As such, it is common to hear people talking about garbage shoots or garbage shooters instead of garbage chutes since the trash shoots (moves swiftly and suddenly) down.

 Benefits of a Garbage Chute